 The Whale from Lorino

 Dir.
 Maciej Cuske.
 2019, 59 mins.
+In Russian and indigenous language with English subtitles.
 In Chukotka, on the northeastern coast of Siberia, winter blankets the land ten months out of the year.
 Here, the whale-hunting Chukchi, one of the oldest indigenous tribes in the region, fight to maintain their community, their traditions, and their way of life in the face of dwindling natural resources and the cruel indifference of the Russian authorities.
 Maciej Cuske’s ruggedly beautiful film is a rich ethnographic immersion in a blighted world teetering on the brink of doom, simultaneously redolent of the romantic optimism of Robert Flaherty’s Man of Aran and the environmental pessimism of Akira Kurosawa’s Dersu Uzala.
 Winner of the Polish Competition Prize for the Best Production at the 2020 Docs Against Gravity Festival.